vbustabad/home-deluxe-application-api/README.md

 ## Requirements

 - The code should be written in ES6 as much as possible
-- You may use the files already provided in this lab to start or use a generator inside of this root folder.
+- Use the `create-react-app` generator to start your project.
+	- Follow the instructions on this repo to setup the generator: [create-react-app](https://github.com/facebookincubator/create-react-app)
 - Your app should have one HTML page to render your react-redux application
 - The Application must make use of `react-router` and proper RESTful routing
 - Use Redux middleware to respond to and modify state change
 - Make use of async actions to send data to and receive data from a server
-- Any data should be provided by an external API
-- Feel free to create your own API or use one from the list provided
-	- Fetching some data from a remote source: If you're creating a Twitter or Reddit feed, getting the data should be relatively straight-forward.
-If you are creating an app that does not really have a use for fetching remote data, create a backend API to handle the data persistance.
-You should be using `fetch()` within your actions to GET and POST data from an external source - do not use jQuery methods.
+- Your Rails API should handle the data persistance.
+You should be using `fetch()` within your actions to GET and POST data from your API - do not use jQuery methods.
 - Your client-side application should handle the display of data with minimal data manipulation
 - Your application should have some minimal styling: feel free to stick to a framework (like react-bootstrap), but if you want to